Tulip-Dev/tulip/doc/user/workspace.rst

 Layers
 ------

 The layers settings can be accessed by clicking on the **Layers** tab.
-The following tab is then is displayed:
+The following tab is then displayed:

 .. image:: _images/i_workspace_layers.png
     :width: 450

-The first column, *Visible*, authorizes you to select the elements you want to display in the graph.
+The first column, *Visible*, allows you to select the elements you want to display in the graph.
 The second column, *Stencil*, gives you another level of visibility by setting the objects on the foreground.

 .. _workspace_diagram_faq: